Outdoor Adventure Blog

 I did not anticipate how heavy the bag would be and truth be told, I did not enjoy the first two days trying to come to terms with the discomfort and difficult terrain.
 There were two close encounters with Moose and two occasions when I lost my bearings while taking short-cuts.

-I had expectations for a pleasant hike, a time for solitude and a good way to assess where I stand in a physical sense for future adventures.
+I had expectations for a pleasant hike, a time for solitude and a good way to assess where I stand in a physical sense for a future adventure.

-It was certainly a great break from civilization but “pleasant” would be a terrible way to describe the 10 days I would spend hiking and wild camping.
-In fact, I really could have done with training for what I was referring to as a “training trip”.
+Howeverm, it was definitely a great break from civilization but “pleasant” would be a terrible way to describe the ten days I would spend hiking the East Coast Trail in Newfoundland.
+In fact, I really could have done with training for what I had thought about as a “training trip”.

 Encounters With Wildlife

-Although it wasn’t always so nice, on one day I got lost while taking a short cut and came terrifyingly close to a large moose.
+Although it wasn’t always so nice; one particular day I got lost while taking a short cut and came terrifyingly close to a large moose.
 I had unknowingly crept up on this enormous creature in the middle of the woods and he was so startled by my arrival, that he crushed two large trees in a desperate attempt to run away.

-I didn’t move, my blood pressure soared and it was only afterward that I was aware of the swamp I was standing in.
+I didn’t move, my blood pressure soared and it was only afterward when I noticed the swamp I was now standing in.

-After camping for a few days in some unpleasant conditions, my motivation was disappearing in the most difficult part of the trek and with so much distance still to go, I began regretting the decision to take on such a long distance, over such a short period.
+After camping for a few days in some unpleasant conditions, my motivation was disappearing in the most difficult part of the trek and with so much distance still to go, I began regretting the decision to take on such a long distance in a short period of time.

 I ran out of water on one of the days and spent hours searching desperately for a stream.
 When I finally happened upon one, the water was too tanic to drink and without this basic necessity, it left me unable to cook.
 My body was also breaking from trekking so hard and it was only through stubbornness, that I continued to put one foot in front of the other.

-It may sound as though this was a pointless period of misery but actually, the hardships of carrying this heavy weight along the coast was exactly what I needed.
+It may sound as though this was a pointless period of misery but actually, the hardship of carrying this heavy weight along the coast was exactly what I needed.
 The truth is, it was both miserable and joyful at the same time.
-I can’t say it was the Trek of a lifetime but it brought forward many important reminders which would have otherwise gone unnoticed.
+I can’t say it was the trek of a lifetime but hiking the East Coast Trail in Newfoundland brought forward many important reminders which would have otherwise gone unnoticed.